J. D. A. Widdowson: Career

 In 1964 Widdowson founded the Sheffield Survey of Language and Folklore at the University of Sheffield, with the aim of collecting material and providing an academic resource centre.
-The Survey formed the basis of the Centre for English Cultural Tradition and Language (CECTAL) which was inaugurated in 1975 within the University's Department of English.
+The Survey formed the basis of the Centre for English Cultural Tradition and Language (CECTAL) which was inaugurated in 1975 within the university's Department of English.

 From 1975, CECTAL and the Institute of Dialect and Folklife Studies (University of Leeds), were the only two institutions which offered academic courses in Folklore in the UK.
 This remained the case until the latter's closure in 1984.

 In 1997, CECTAL was renamed the National Centre for English Cultural Tradition (NATCECT).
 Widdowson - who had headed all its previous iterations - remained as director of NATCECT until 2004.

 In collaboration with colleagues at the Institute of Dialect and Folklife Studies, Widdowson played a significant role in the Survey of English Dialects, being co-editor of the Survey's Linguistic Atlas of England (1978) and co-author of its Dictionary and Grammar (1994).
-He was also the lead for sites in England and in English-speaking areas of Wales for the uncompleted Atlas Linguarum Europae.
+He was also the lead for sites in England and Wales for the Atlas Linguarum Europae for the initial period of cassette-recorded interviews.

 Between 1964 and 1999, Widdowson was editor of Lore and Language, a newsletter created as part of the Sheffield Survey of Language and Folklore, for researchers into the study of language and folklore.
 The back run of Lore and Language is now digitised and freely available from Memorial University.

 In 1996, Widdowson published the Bibliography of British Folklore.
 It is an alphabetical listing of "British and Irish material [...] its primary focus is on printed books relevant to the study of folklore in England."
 The titles contained within were drawn primarily from three collections: The Herbert Halpert Folklore Library, Memorial University of Newfoundland; The Kenneth S. Goldstein Collection, Centre for the Study of Southern Culture, University of Mississippi; and The Library of the Folklore Society, University College London.
 The bibliography is now freely available online.

 In 2000 Widdowson founded the Centre for English Traditional Heritage (CETH).
 One of CETH's research projects is the Survey of English Tradition, which aims to "collect information on all aspects of language and tradition in England and throughout the British Isles".
 Widdowson and Janet E Alton co-edit the centre's e-journal, Tradition Today.

 In 2016, Folklore published an article by Widdowson, 'New Beginnings: Towards a National Folklore Survey', which called for leading organizations to "undertake a comprehensive survey of the rich variety of traditions in our present-day multicultural society".